qzc438/ontology-llm/README.md

 ## Agent-OM: Leveraging LLM Agents for Ontology Matching
 - The preprint of the paper is currently available at arXiv: https://arxiv.org/abs/2312.00326
-- This repository contains a development version of the source code: https://github.com/qzc438/ontology-llm
+- The source code, data, and/or other artifacts have been made available at: https://github.com/qzc438/ontology-llm

 ## News:
-- This paper has been accepted by PVLDB 2025: TBC
+- This paper has been accepted by PVLDB 2025.
+The slide presentation can be found in the `slide_presentation` folder.
 - A production version of the source code linked to the PVLDB paper can be found in the `Releases` section.
-- Slide presentation linked to the PVLDB paper can be found in the `slide_presentation` folder.

 ## Important Notice:
 - For technical inquiries, please submit a GitHub issue.
 - For feature discussion or potential extensions, please join our foundation model discussion group: https://groups.google.com/g/agent-om
-- In order to track the continuous development of LLMs, we propose to use the benchmark with a time tag.
+- In order to track the continuous development of LLMs, we propose to use the benchmark with a tag with timestamp.

-## Quick Start:
+## Instructions:

+- Our experiment was run on a Dell Alienware Aurora R15 desktop.
+  - Memory: 64.0 GiB
+  - Processor: 13th Gen Intel® Core™ i9-13900KF × 32
+  - Graphics: NVIDIA GeForce RTX™ 4090
+  - Disk Capacity: 6.1 TB

+- The operating system is Ubuntu 24.04.1 LTS.
+The CUDA version is 12.2.

-### 1. Install Database:
+### 1. Install PostgreSQL Database:
 - PostgreSQL: https://www.postgresql.org/download/
 - pgAdmin: https://www.pgadmin.org/download/ (Optional for GUI access to the database)
 - pgvector: https://github.com/pgvector/pgvector